wilkgr76/chat_c/README.md

 # mt-colour-chat
 ## How to install:
-Extract folder and rename to chat_c
+Extract folder and rename to chat_c.
+(Technically, it can have any name you like, but this is easier to remember what it is.)
 ## How to use:
 Players can prefix their messages with a letter (or series of letters) and it will colour their message.
 * b (blue)